pstep333/Cairo-Test/README.md

 With rustup `curl https://sh.rustup.rs -sSf | sh -s`

 1. Clone the repo and go in the directory,
-   `git clone https://github.com/pstep333/Cairo-Test/starklings-cairo1.git && cd starklings-cairo1`.
+   `git clone https://github.com/pstep333/Cairo-Test.git && cd Cairo-Test`.
 2. Run `cargo run -r --bin starklings`, this might take a while the first time.
 3. You should see this intro message, run `cargo run -r --bin starklings watch` when you are ready!